emqx/cloud-docs/en_US/create/dedicated.md

 ## View Deployment

-After the deployment is created, it will appear on the Cloud console home page.
+After the deployment is created, it will appear on the Platform console home page.
 Click the Dedicated deployment card to enter the deployment overview page.
 On the overview page, you can check the real-time status and connection information for your deployment.

 ![dedicated](./_assets/dedicated_overview.png)